All Episodes

 Every living thing adapts.

-Okay, so when the colonists first arrived, and we got things going over 13 colonies.
+Okay, so when the colonists first arrived and we got things going, there were 13 colonies.

-But there was a whole country out there that the injuns were in charge of, supposedly at one with nature, wiping out the buffalo, smoking a peace pipe, uh at war with each other's nations.
+But there was a whole country out there that the Indians were in charge of, supposedly at one with nature, wiping out the buffalo, smoking the peace pipe, at war with each other's nations.

 Who knows whatever else they were doing out there?